Yingtong-Liu/Yingtong-Liu/index.md

 My research focuses on the intersection of operating systems, security, and programming analysis.
 I enjoy building reliable systems to solve realistic problems in both software engineering and operating systems.

-Aside from work, I enjoy running, hiking, and listening to all kinds of music.
+Aside from work, I enjoy running, hiking, writing, and listening to all kinds of music.

 ### **Contact me**